CodeAidan319/BAIS-DW-Project/README.md

 ## Repository Walkthrough

 ### `/data/`
 This folder contains the main dataset: `NFL_2024_Salary_Performance.xlsx`.
-It includes player salary information, performance statistics (e.g., passing yards, touchdowns), and PFF grades for the 2024 NFL season.
+It includes player salary information, and performance statistics (e.g., passing yards, touchdowns) for the 2024 NFL season.
 Each row represents an individual player-season.

 ### `/notebooks/`
 The `Project_DW2025.ipynb` notebook contains all the code used for web scraping, cleaning, merging, and analyzing the data.
 It serves as the main script for the entire project.